 Why does having an Accredit Specialist matter in family law?
 Family Law is one of the most complex areas of law.
 It involves traversing many legal disciplines but also involves a skill set of empathy, understanding, compassion, negotiation skills , family law mediation and arbitration.

-When you see the Accredited Specialist symbol, you can be confident that your lawyer has a skill set that will be applied to help you achieve the best outcome possible in the circumstances.
+When you see the Accredited Specialist symbol, you can be confident that your Family lawyers has a skill set that will be applied to help you achieve the best outcome possible in the circumstances.
 It also means that that skill set is passed on to other members of our family law team, who will be trained by the best in the business also.